keanulee/bus-times-server/README.md

 The apps use the URL of the Bus Times Server; they need to be changed to match your instance of Bus Times Server and recompiled.

-To view the source for the Pebble app, see (Bus Times Pebble)[https://github.com/keanulee/bus-times-pebble].
+To view the source for the Pebble app, see [Bus Times Pebble](https://github.com/keanulee/bus-times-pebble).